 Journalists here have neither focused on data analysis nor have they practiced it.
 Every reporter is expected to do investigative journalism, additional to the regular reporting.
 There is no division as such as to who specifically deals with leads, investigations, data and related stories.
 This is the gap we need to bridge.
 Regarding the opportunities in data journalism, there is more than ample.

-What we need is skills training and focus on quality rather than quantity; this is how we can break this next big thing – with career in data journalism.
+What we need is skills training and focus on quality rather than quantity; this is how we can break this next big thing – with a career in data journalism.

 All a journalist needs is an art of analyzing data for stories.
 The idea is to be able to cut through the noise of reporting first and quantity, determine what people really need to know.
 Nick Routley further adds, “Having a basic knowledge of how statistics work, being able to assess white-paper and report methodologies, and a sense of where to find reliable data-sets are all good skills to manage your way in data journalism.”

-Shajan Kumar adds, “Learning the art and science of data analysis will make our journalists understand the data points in a user-friendly manner.”
+Shajan Kumar adds, "Learning the art and science of data analysis will make our journalists understand the data points in a user-friendly manner".

 Basically, a learner with capabilities to tackle complex stats in the understandable, visually appealing way; similar to what journalism is.

 Adding to the challenges, Shajan Kumar says, “India’s journalism practices have been totally different.
 We love to emotionalize news.
 Facts and figures come in very late!
 Data science needs to be studied seriously by all journalism students.”
-Some of the most compelling articles have been driven from data.
+Some of the most compelling articles have been driven by data.
 And with skilled training and resources, the challenges can be turned into opportunities.
 With more adaptation of data journalism in the country, the workflow will boost the reader’s credibility will increase, and fake news will diminish.

 The average salary offered to data journalist ranges from Rs 119,080 - Rs 836,614